 There will be good chances of seeing seals and lots of different seabirds and if you are lucky, whales.

-What to bring: Remember warm clothes, it is cold at the sea.
-Bring some snacks and soft drinks for the tour.
+Remember warm clothes, hat and gloves, it is cold at the sea.
+Bring some good waterproof shoes.
+Bring some lunch or snacks and soft drinks for the tour.

 - Tea and coffee will be served onboard

 - Covered heated boat/restroom onboard